Unity-Technologies/Standard-Assets-Characters/README.md

 		a) On the Cinemachine State Driven Camera, drag FirstPerson onto the Follow property
 	5) Select FirstPerson
 		a) On the First Person Brain, drag First Person Cameras onto the Camera Animations property
-		b) On the Legacy Cross Platform Character Input, drag StandaloneInput (located under FirstPersonInput) onto the Standalone Input property
+		b) On the Legacy Cross Platform Character Input, drag FirstPersonInput onto the Standalone Input property
-		c) Repeat for MobileInput and the Mobile Input property
+		c) Also drag FirstPersonInput onto the Mobile Input property
 		d) *OPTIONAL* If the scene has a Movement Effects Library, drag it onto the Starting Movement Effect Library property located under the First Person Movement Effect Handler object
 	6) *OPTIONAL* To support Mobile Input, select MobileInput
 		a) On the Mobile Camera Sensitivity Adjustment, drag the First Person Cameras Cinemachine State Driven Camera onto the Exploration State Camera property